swagger-api/apidom/apidom/README.md

 ```

 This example in refracted form would look like the following snippet.
 Notice that we're using attributes in resulting ApiDOM structure.
-instead of meta because attributes are free to be used.

 ```json
 {